zaini/nyaascraper/README.md

 * Any BitTorrent client which allows for magnet links

 # Installation
-1. Download HorribleSubsScraper.py and run it with Python
+1. Download HorribleSubsScraper.py and run it through Python IDLE

 (Will be packaged properly later)